This first appeared in The Havok Journal on December 4, 2015, and has been updated. The topic discussed is just as relevant today.

 USA: 326 Million

 In the UK, the only record produced for homicides are cases that have been resolved.
-They don’t call it a murder until the trial is over.
-If the case is never solved, or takes a while to get to trial, there is no count of homicide in the official record.
+They don’t call it murder until the trial is over.
+If the case is never solved or takes a while to get to trial, there is no count of homicide in the official record.

 For those of you that missed it, you cannot compare the Crime Rate data for America with the UK and have anything like a realistic comparison.

 We have more guns, but we do not have more gun violence unless you are talking absolute numbers.
-By percentage of population, we are not that bad especially when compared to population of gun owners.
+By percentage of the population, we are not that bad, especially when compared to the population of gun owners.
 We still have more but the gap is not that great.
 We don’t have a gun problem.

 If we accept the estimate that there are 80 million gun owners in the United States, why then do some insist on gun laws as a method to stopping such an incident as a mass shooting?
 For one thing, the FBI Crime Statistics shows that even with all these deaths attributable to mass shootings, the crime rate is still trending downward.